flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 - **Fused-RoPE Attention**: [RoPE (Rotary Positional Embeddings)](https://arxiv.org/abs/2104.09864) has become a standard component of Transformers, most existing serving systems stores post-RoPE keys (the keys after applying rotary embeddings) in KV-Cache.
 However, some recent work such as [StreamingLLM](https://arxiv.org/abs/2309.17453) will prune tokens in KV-Cache, and the position of tokens will change after pruning, thus the post-RoPE keys in KV-Cache will be meaningless.
 In this case, FlashInfer proposes to save pre-RoPE keys in KV-Cache, and fuses RoPE into attention kernel.
 Experiments on various platform and settings show that FlashInfer's Fused-RoPE Attention kernel can apply RoPE on the fly with negligible overhead.
 - **Quantized Attention**: Another way to compress KV-Cache is through pruning, [FlexGen](https://arxiv.org/abs/2303.06865) and [Atom](https://arxiv.org/abs/2310.19102) show that it's possible to prune KV-Cache to 4-bit with negligible accuracy loss.
 FlashInfer implements low-precision attention kernels so that we can achieve nearly linear speedup to the compression ratio (~4x for 4bit, ~2x for 8bit).

 Some recent work such as [LightLLM](https://github.com/ModelTC/lightllm) and [sglang](https://github.com/sgl-project/sglang) uses a special form of PageAttention where page size equals one, for easy management of KV-Cache in complicated serving scenarios such as structured generation.
-FlashInfer optimizes PageAttention kernels by pre-fetching page indices in GPU shared memory, so that kernel performance is not affected by the number of pages.
+FlashInfer optimizes PageAttention kernels by pre-fetching page indices in GPU shared memory, so that kernel performance is not affected by the page size.

 In the subsequent sections, we will delve into the detailed optimizations and benchmark results achieved by FlashInfer.